-There is a strong possibility that I'm the right person, and you have only one way to find out!
-Let's play, shall we?
+There is a strong possibility that I'm the right person for the job.

 I'm an audio engineer with 23 years of experience.